mohitjain/mohitjain/_posts/2016-02-14-lazy-loading-of-images-in-rails.md

 ### Step 1:

-Add it in your gemfile
+Add it in your Gemfile

 {% highlight ruby %}
   gem 'layzr-rails'